19hours/sg-statutes/Acts/Postal Services Act.md

 (a) any indecent or obscene article or any postal article having any words, marks or designs of an indecent, obscene, seditious, scurrilous, threatening or grossly offensive character;

-(b) anything which is likely to damage any postal article in the course of transmission by post or any postal equipment or injure any employee or agent of apublic postal licensee; or
+(b) anything which is likely to damage any postal article in the course of transmission by post or any postal equipment or injure any employee or agent of a postal licensee; or

-(c) except as otherwise provided by any regulations made under this Act, any explosive, inflammable, dangerous, filthy, noxious or deleterious substance, any sharp instrument not properly protected or any living creature which is noxious or likely to damage any postal article in the course of transmission by post or any postal equipment or to injure any employee or agent of a public postal licensee ,
+(c) except as otherwise provided by any regulations made under this Act, any explosive, inflammable, dangerous, filthy, noxious or deleterious substance, any sharp instrument not properly protected or any living creature which is noxious or likely to damage any postal article in the course of transmission by post or any postal equipment or to injure any employee or agent of a postal licensee,

-shall be guilty of an offenceand shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 3 years or to both.
+shall be guilty of an offence.

+[34/2007 wef 24/08/2007]

 ### Penalty for making any facsimile, imitation or representation of any postage stamp, etc.